Border Patrol

 And here we see a variation of the pearl rosette 1-28 with the "zig zag" top border.

 This unique 0-34 has a wide pearl center rosette ring which to my knowledge has not been seen on another example.
+In the 1840's, similar wide bands of pearl were used in combination with bands of small pearl diamonds and squares, as you'll see below.
 The color of the wood on the outer rosette rings is also unusual, though you'll also notice natural wood rings on the Martin Style 24.

 The Martin Style 23, 24, and 34 do have more variation in trim than other Martin models, but the choice of marquetry does vary on Martin guitars, and is not in itself indicative of a different style.